 Drop/Add - Drop/add refers to changing from a specific course or adding a new course during a specific time period early in a semester.
-At WCCC, questions concerning drop/add should be directed to the Counseling Department or the Office of Student Records and Registration in Room 130, Founders Hall.
+Questions concerning drop/add should be directed to the Counseling Department or the Office of Student Records and Registration in Room 130, Founders Hall.

-Early High School Enrollment - Early high school enrollment introduces students to the advantages of post-secondary education and helps students make a successful transition to the culture and expectations of college life.
-Students enrolled in the WCCC Early Enrollment Program will have the opportunity to experience college life while simultaneously completing their high school requirements.
+Early High School Enrollment - Early high school enrollment introduces students to the advantages of postsecondary education and helps students make a successful transition to the culture and expectations of college life.
+Students enrolled in the Early Enrollment Program will have the opportunity to experience college life while simultaneously completing their high school requirements.
 The program's intent is not to speed up the high school curriculum, but to provide an early start on a collegiate career.

-Education Centers - WCCC operates education centers that conduct day and evening classes: WCCC-Bushy Run, WCCC-Fayette, Greene County Education Center, Indiana County Community College Center, WCCC-Laurel, WC-CC-Mon Valley and WCCC- New Kensington.
+Education Centers - The college operates education centers that conduct day and evening classes: Bushy Run, Fayette County, Greene County, Indiana County, Latrobe and New Kensington.